isomerpages/aic-jobredesign/_job-redesign/Introduction to the new roles/Introduction to the new roles.md

 ---
 Description

-Multiple sections. to upload as 1 image.
+Multiple sections. probably need to upload as images.